AtHeartEngineering/js-libp2p-gossipsub-dandelion-old/ts/dandelion/readme.md

 Dandelion is a method of passing messages around to a subset of peers before propagating the message in a standard floodsub/gossipsub fashion, to obfuscate the originating sender.

+## BN integration thoughts

+Dandelion++ should (currently is) be a completely backwards compatible modification of gossipsub.
+It also should be opt in, not the default or opt out, due to latency and potential for messages to not propogate in time, leading to attestation/block production penalties for being late.
+However, the users should be able to assess their own threats and opt into having more privacy while potentially taking the hit with timeliness (aka financially with rewards).
+Until there is more data on how well dandelion++ works in regards to delays in message propogation, I believe it should be opt in.

 ## Todo

 ### Stem Peer Selection

+* [ ] Fix protobuf extension
 * [ ] Select and maintain the same random stem peers for a long period instead of choosing random stem peers for every message.
 * [ ] For received stem messages, remove the sender from the list of peers that are randomly selected from to forward the message to.